rbsexton/workspace-ConnectIQ/README.md

-These data fields calculate your 'Time in the Bank' or 'Time in Hand' (minutes) while you ride.
+These data fields calculate your 'Time in the Bank' or 'Time in Hand' during your ride.
+The time is reported in minutes.

 There are two general-purpose versions available: